 The controller sets off an alarm in the case of a power failure, a fault in the supply circuit or a high or low temperature.
-Temperature alarms are defined according to the set point as shown in the diagram below.
+Temperature alarms by high and low temperature thresholds as shown below.

 Adjusting the Alarm Settings